If your struggling with Addictions Article issues, please take our survey to see the severity

 How can a psychotherapist help you?

 Cognitive Behavioural Therapy (CBT) is a type of psychotherapy that is used to cure food addiction.
 It is a psychological approach that focuses on helping you change undesirable behaviour, feelings and emotions that triggers your condition.
 Your psychotherapist will help you understand the nature of your condition through assessment and regular sessions.
-It is essential that you to understand and admit to the situation as it can help you cope with your symptoms.
+It is essential that you understand and admit to the situation as it can help you cope with your symptoms.
 Admitting to the problem is a significant step towards treatment.
 It will also help you control your food addiction issues.

 What is food addiction?

 Uncontrollable eating – Food addicts cannot control their eating urges which can lead to binge eating.
 There is no such thing as eating in moderation with food addicts.
 Eating a slice of cake will not suffice the binge eater.
-A slice will always turn to 2 or even finishing the whole cake.
+A slice will always turn to 2 or even finish the whole cake.

 Hiding from others while eating – It is hard to admit to your eating disorder issues.
 At this point, you are still in denial and on the process of convincing yourself that you are fine.
 Food addicts tend to hide while consuming their food.
 They often do it alone in the car, at home or late at night when everyone is asleep.